Beerfest: Production

+Beerfest was initially set up at Sony Pictures but was acquired by Warner Bros.
+Pictures, who had distributed earlier films by Broken Lizard.

-Beerfest was filmed in Albuquerque, New Mexico.
-When asked about where the concept for the film came from, Jay Chandrasekhar said "We were at a Beer garden in Australia (wearing our police uniforms) and we went on stage and challenged the top five drinkers in the room to a chug off.
+When asked about where the concept for the film came from, Jay Chandrasekhar said "We were at a beer garden in Australia (wearing our police uniforms) and we went on stage and challenged the top five drinkers in the room to a chug off.
 The place exploded.
 We were winning, but then Paul Soter started drinking and we quickly lost.
 Then we had arm wrestling contests.
 Then Steve Lemme insulted national treasure, Russell Crowe and we had to be escorted out by security.
 We thought that would be a fun movie.
 The drinking beer part."

+The film was shot in Albuquerque, New Mexico.

 Release

 Beerfest was theatrically released on August 25, 2006.

 Two versions of the film have been released on home media: the theatrical version and an unrated version.
 The unrated version runs ten minutes longer and includes another eight brief scenes.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 41% based on 106 reviews, with an average rating of 5.04/10.
 The website's critical consensus reads, "Beerfest features some laugh-inducing gags, but is too long and the pacing too uneven to form a coherent, functioning comedy."
 On Metacritic, the film has a weighted average score of 46 out of 100, based on 25 critics, indicating "mixed or average" reviews.

 David Jenkins in Time Out magazine wrote it "appears to have been conceived on the back of a beermat and its trashy direction, nonexistent plot and dismal comic mugging would seem to suggest that preparations progressed no further".
 Jeannette Catsoulis of The New York Times disagreed: "Best viewed while sloshed, Beerfest is idiotic, tasteless and irrepressibly good-natured in other words, a frat-house classic".